 ADAPTIVE SURFING AND PADDLE BOARDING

-Enjoy the thrill of adaptive surfing and experience paddle boarding with skilled surfers.
-Riding the swells and waiting for the next wave can bring an endless supply of joy.
-Instruction from an experienced surfing instructor can be very valuable and make your first surfing experiences very positive.
+Watching the thrill of adaptive surfing and experience paddle boarding with skilled surfers can be quite enjoyable.
+Riding the swells and waiting for the next wave can bring an endless supply of joy to our participants.
+Instruction from an experienced surfing instructor can be very valuable and make your first surfing experiences as a volunteer very positive.

 Assist instructors with getting surfboards to entry site.
 Assist with participant transfers to beach wheelchairs and onto boards.
 Follow instruction of Coach.
 Keep a watchful eye on sunburn and dehydration.